PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Pengyu-Liu/_index.md

 #  - Research Students (Master/PhD student, e.g.)
 #  - Visitors (Visiting prof/student, e.g.)
 #  - Previous Members (Alumni)
+highlight_name: false
 user_groups:
 - Research Assistants & Visitors
 ---

-Yongjiang Liu (刘永江) is a currently a Research Assistant in  student of in Computer Science and Engineering at The Hong Kong University of Science and Technology, Hong Kong SAR, China.
-He is going to start PhD program from 2024 fall, supervised by Prof. Song Guo.
-His research interests include Artificial Intelligence, Large Language Model and Few-shot Learning.
+Pengyu Liu is currently a research assistant at the Hong Kong University of Science and Technology, supervised by IEEE Fellow Prof. Song Guo.
+Prior to this, he obtained a Bachelor's degree in Information and Computing Science from Yunnan University and pursued a Master's degree in Cyberspace Security at Tianjin University under the supervision of Prof. Guangquan Xu and Prof. Keqiu Li.

+His research interests include Blockchain, Edge Computing, IoT Security and Privacy, and Game Theory.

 ---